Nest Hub Max review - Google Assistant display with a security camera baked inside

 The Nest Hub Max needs to connect to Wi-Fi to work and link to Google accounts, and Nest AwareGearBrain

 The new feature for many Google Home users will be adding a Nest device to their Google Home accounts.
-With the Hub Max's Nest camera, and the fact it can launch both a camera and mic into your space, you need to log in separately to the Nest device.
-You can use your Nest account, and if you don't have one you can link in through your Google Home account.
+With the Hub Max's Nest camera and the fact it can launch both a camera and mic into your space, you need to log in separately to the Nest device.
+You can use your Nest account, and if you don't have one, you can link in through your Google Home account.

-How the Hub works
+How the Hub Works

-As for audio, we did have some feedback during testing, while standing in the same room.
+As for audio, we did have some feedback during testing while standing in the same room.
 But once we moved into two different locations, feedback went away.
 The speaker sound was solid, coming from the base through two stereo speakers plus a 3-inch woofer.
 However, the Assistant's voice felt a bit broken as it played back, and not as rich as the sound we've heard from other displays.

 Turning off the camera and microphone is done through a switch on the back of the Nest Hub MaxGearBrain

-Another Nest Aware tool is 911 calling, if you're home.
+Another Nest Aware tool is 911 calling if you're home.
 If you're away, and the Nest detects a sound, it sends you a notification, letting you call 911 from the Google Home app.

 The Nest Hub Max features a camera with a 127-degree wide angle lensGearBrain

-The gesture feature is one of out favorites.
-If you're watching videos, like a cooking show, you can pause the content by just holding your hand to the front of the screen.
+The gesture feature is one of our favorites.
+If you're watching videos, like a cooking show, you can pause the content by holding your hand to the front of the screen.
 That's it.
 No touching your $229 device with hands covered in butter or flour.
 We know a lot of people are going to love this feature.
 It worked for us every time, and we suspect this will be something we'll start to see in more displays, maybe even in those from competitors.

 You can use Google's Voice Match through the Nest Hub Max so the device pulls up your details, and no one else'sGearBrain

-The Nest Hub Max is priced at $229, but the Nest camera service will cost, at least, an additional $6 a month.
+The Nest Hub Max is priced at $229, but the Nest camera service will cost at least an additional $6 a month.